david-xhk/binary_tree/README.rst

   * :attr:`~binary_tree.Node.parent`

 .. note::
-    The parent, children, and neighbour nodes should be instances of :class:`~binary_tree.Node` if they are present.
+    The parent, children, and neighbour nodes should be instances of Node if they are present.

 Node initialization
 ^^^^^^^^^^^^^^^^^^^